konstaui/konsta/src/angular/instructions.md

 # Development Setup
-DO not try to buils or run server yourself all is realy running and auto reloading on changes.
+DO not try to buils or run server yourself all is realy running and auto reloading on changes. angular server run in http://localhost:5173/ react server run in http://localhost:5174/

+Do screenshot and dom inspect to compare structure and styles.
+We fix only angular code never shared one, we mostly dont use custom style unless react has it already.